+Lastly, the only condition conducive to the production of a healthy harvest is that called "good ground" (Luke 8:8).
+This is like the person who genuinely receives and understands the Word and goes on to bear fruit for God.
 Interestingly enough, I once asked a Christian farmer if he was in any way surprised that apparently only one seed out of four came to full fruition.
 He smiled.
 "It is no surprise to me at all.
-When we farmers measure out the seed to be sown, we work on the principle: one for the wind to blow away; one for the birds to eat; one will not germinate; and only one will bear fruit.
+When we farmers measure out the seed to be sown, we work on the principle: one out of four for the wind to blow away; one out of four for the birds to eat; one out of four will not even germinate; and only one out of four will bear fruit."
 Just as the Lord indicated, only one out of four will persist and produce a harvest.
-This is not intended to be an arithmetical guide; it highlights, in broad terms, how essential it is that the Word of God must be preached, and believed, if there is to be any spiritual blessing.
+This is not intended to be an arithmetical guide.
+It highlights, in broad terms, how essential it is that the Word of God must be preached, and believed, if there is to be any spiritual blessing.